6-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 Six months is a big milestone — many babies make the transition from 3 naps to 2 naps around this time.
 Wake windows are growing to 2–2.5 hours, and nighttime sleep may be lengthening significantly.
 If your baby is consistently fighting the third nap or it's disrupting bedtime, it may be time to transition to 2 naps.

-How Much Sleep Does a 6 Months Need?
+How Much Sleep Does a 6-Month-Old Need?

 💡 6 Months Sleep at a Glance